netdata/netdata/docs/guides/export/export-netdata-metrics-graphite.md

     # send hosts matching = localhost *
 ```

-Finally, set the `destination` setting to `localhost:2003`.
-By default, the Docker image for Graphite listens on port
+Set the `destination` setting to `localhost:2003`.
+By default, the Docker image for Graphite listens on port `2003` for
-`2003` for incoming metrics.
-If you installed Graphite a different way, or tweaked the `docker run` command, you may
+incoming metrics.
+If you installed Graphite a different way, or tweaked the `docker run` command, you may need to change
-need to change the port accordingly.
+the port accordingly.

 ```conf
 [graphite:netdata]